 The AP ID Present field is set to 1 if the AP ID field is present in the MAPC Common Info field, and it is set to 0 otherwise.

+(#1429) The Timestamp Present field is set to 1 if the Timestamp field is present in the MAPC Common Info field, and it is set to 0 otherwise.

 The MAPC Common Info field carries information that is common to all the MAPC schemes.
 The format of the MAPC Common Info field is defined in Figure 9-aa9 (MAPC Common Info field format).